bignos/FAT_SFV/resources/documentation/markdown.md

 [ Fenced code blocks ]
 ----------------------
-You can create fenced code blocks by placing a `triple backquote before and after the code block`.
+You can create fenced code blocks by placing:
+- ` ``` `
+- `~~~`
+before and after the code block.
-We recommend placing a blank line before and after code blocks to make the raw formatting easier to read.
+*We recommend placing a blank line before and after code blocks to make the raw formatting easier to read.*

 ### Markdown
     ```